 La Jolla Playhouse Tips

-- Only one restaurant is within walking distance of the theater.
-Get information about it here.
+Only one restaurant is within walking distance of the theater, but it's a cut above the places you might find near other theaters.
+Get information about the on-site restaurant here.

 La Jolla Playhouse Seating

 The La Jolla Playhouse performs in four venues:

 - Mandell Weiss Theatre: The largest theater at La Jolla Playhouse has 492 seats and a proscenium arch stage — that's a traditional stage with an open front wall.

 - Mandell Weiss Forum: Designed by award-winning architect Antoine Predock, the forum has 400 seats and thrust stage where the audience sits around it on three sides.

 - Theodore and Adele Shank Theatre: A 98-seat theater adjacent to the Mandell Weiss Forum.